erhant/lambda-0b10/docs/WEEK-2.md

 ## Using Elliptic Curves for Commitments

 Now, we look at a commitment scheme known as [KZG (Kate-Zaverucha-Goldberg)](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) commitment scheme.
+The main idea of KZG is to evaluate a polynomial $P(x)$ at a secret point $s$ (or also shown as tau: $\tau$).
+This will be hiding and binding, meaning that the evaluated point is hidden & the comitted polynomial is bound to.

 Consider an elliptic curve $E$ with prime order.
 One way of committing to a polynomial $P$ would be to evaluate the polynomial at a point $s$ to obtain $P(s)$, and then commit to the evaluation using a generator $g$ by doing $P(s)g$.
 The resulting commitment is just a point in the curve.

 If you were the one who received the commitment, you would have to solve discrete-log to find out the polynomial, but that is hard.
 This is a **hiding** commitment scheme.
 However, this is not binding, you could simply pick the constant polynomial $Q(x) = P(s)$.
 Is there are a way to commit without knowing $s$?
 Yes!
 Imagine a set of points like:

 $$
 \{s^0g, s^1g, s^2g, s^3g, \ldots, s^{n-1}g\}